kexinchu/work-life-balance/Speak/Speak-Part I 雅思哥.md

 ### Write
 ### Do you write a lot?
 Yeah, I'm a software engineer, my work requires me to read literatures in pure English.
-So I need to make some summaries on them, and I really need to write them down briefly.
+So I need to make some summaries on them, so I usually write them down briefly.
 ### What do you like to write?
 Why?
-Well, you probably don't think I'm serious about this question, but I particularly enjoy in writing shopping list before I go to the local supermarket. because it can remind myself what I really need to buy.
+Well, you probably don't think I'm serious about this question, but I particularly enjoy in writing shopping list before I go to the local supermarket. because it can remind me what I really need to buy.
 ### Do you think the things you write would change?
 To be honest, I have never thought about this.
 But however changes are happening almost everyday.